Exploring the possibility of a complex-valued non-Gaussianity measure for quantum states of light: Minimum value of the measure

 Equations~\eqref{eq:ReCon2} and~\eqref{eq:ReCon3} ensure that $W_G(\mathbf{r})$ is indeed the Gaussian associate of $W(\textbf{r})$.
 Setting up said relation between $W(\textbf{r})$ and $W_G(\textbf{r})$ through the constraints allows one to treat $W_G(\textbf{r})$ in Eq.~\eqref{eq:FuncRe1} as being any Gaussian Wigner function, i.e., not necessarily the Gaussian associate of $W(\textbf{r})$; the constraints will impose the desired relation between $W(\textbf{r})$ and $W_G(\textbf{r})$.
 Therefore, when performing the functional derivative on Eq.~\eqref{eq:FuncRe1}, all terms containing only $W_G(\mathbf{r})$, will disappear.
 Therefore, we can rewrite Eq.~\eqref{eq:FuncRe1} as,

 In Appendix \ref{app:minReal} we perform the first functional derivative and we find all critical points, (i.e., functions $W(\mathbf{\mathbf{r}})$) that respect the constraints of Eqs.~\eqref{eq:ReCon1}--\eqref{eq:ReCon3}.
-These critical points are the Gaussian associate of $W(\mathbf{r})$, i.e., $W_G(\mathbf{r})$, and \emph{partially flipped} Gaussians, i.e., functions that satisfy $|W_{fG}(\mathbf{r})|=W_G(\mathbf{r})$.
-The partially flipped Gaussian Wigner function can be thought of as follows: take a Gaussian Wigner function and flip part(s) of it (i.e.\ negate the function value) with respect to any (or all) of the $\mathbf{r}$ axes.
-We note that such functions are non-continuous, except if one flips the whole Gaussian function, however, such a case is rejected as it would violate the normalization condition of Eq. \eqref{eq:ReCon1}.
-Moreover, all partially flipped Gaussians violate constraint \eqref{eq:ReCon4}.
-Therefore, the only critical point that corresponds to physical state is $W_G(\mathbf{r})$.
+These critical points are the Gaussian associate of $W(\mathbf{r})$, i.e., $W_G(\mathbf{r})$, and the \emph{partially flipped} Gaussian associate.
+The partially flipped Gaussian associate is any function $W_{pfG}(\mathbf{r})$ that takes on positive and negative values but in such a way that $\vert W_{pfG}(\mathbf{r})\vert=W_G(\mathbf{r})$ is the Gaussian associate of $W(\mathbf{r})$. $W_{pfG}(\mathbf{r})$ can be ruled out by enforcing the constraint of Eq. \eqref{eq:ReCon4}, as it must be discontinuous somewhere for $\vert W_{pfG}(\mathbf{r})\vert=W_G(\mathbf{r})$ to hold.
+Note that the \emph{completely flipped} Gaussian associate, $W_{cfG}(\mathbf{r}) = - W_G(\mathbf{r})$, had already been ruled out prior to enforcing the constraint of Eq. \eqref{eq:ReCon4}, since it violates the normalization condition of Eq. \eqref{eq:ReCon1}.
+Therefore, the only critical point that corresponds to a physical state is $W_G(\mathbf{r})$.

 Subsequently, we calculate the second functional derivative of Eq. \eqref{eq:FuncRe2}, and we find that $W_G(\mathbf{r})$ corresponds to a minimum for Eq.~\eqref{eq:FuncRe2}.
 When the functional of Eq. \eqref{eq:FuncRe2} is evaluated for $W_G(\textbf{r})$, gives $\text{Re}\mu[W_G]=0$.
 The partially flipped Gaussian Wigner functions do not correspond to neither minima nor maxima.